seastwood/usb-audio-ip-client/README.md

 - If you have trouble, I recommend testing pipewire and usbip connections from the terminal to ensure your set up is working.
 - ssh port 20 and usbip pot 3240 must be allowed.
 - Download and run the executable in the dist folder.
-- Add host ip, username, and password.
+- Add server host ip, username, and password.
-- If USBIP is set up correctly and USB devices are available on the host, devices should appear.
+- If USBIP is set up correctly and USB devices are available on the server, devices should appear.
   - Sometimes you will need to restart the host usbip service to get it to actually work, so I added a button to do that.
-  - If that doesn't work, go to the host and check the status of usbipd `sudo systemctl status usbipd` it should be working and listening on port 3240.
+  - If that doesn't work, go to the server and check the status of usbipd `sudo systemctl status usbipd` it should be working and listening on port 3240.
   - I've had this randomly fail and needing to be manually restarted.
-  - I've also had to reboot the host device to get this to work.
+  - I've also had to reboot the server device to get this to work.
   - It's possible there could be an issue caused from having both ethernet and wifi active at the same time on the host device.
 - Configure pipewire host sink and client source settings.
-(The Apply-Enable-Test button will restart Pipewire on the host and client in order to enable the new modules)
+(The Apply-Enable-Test button will restart Pipewire on the server and client in order to enable the new modules)
   - The only setting necessary to change is the Destination IPs in the Sender and Receiver tabs.
-    - In the Sender tab, set it to the other device ip.
+    - In the Sender tab, set it to the server device ip.
-    - In the Receiver tab, set it to the GUI device ip.
+    - In the Receiver tab, set it to the client device ip.
-  - You may also want to adjust the Audio Rate to your preference, but I tried to optimize it.
+  - You may also want to adjust the Audio Rate to your preference, but I tried to optimize it for microphone usage.
   - Once this is done, you should have a new input device called "RTP-source-receiver" (or whatever you changed it to) in your computer settings.
   - You should also have a new output device called RTP-sink-sender.
 - If Pipewire is set up correctly and audio devices are available, devices should appear in the lists.
-The following configuration only requires setting these settings on the Host Devices:
+The following configuration only requires setting these settings on the server-side devices:
-  - To stream a microphone from the host, you want to link the INPUT device (if one is plugged in) to the SINK device you configured.
+  - To stream a microphone from the server, you want to link the INPUT device (if one is plugged in) to the SINK device you configured.
 Input -> RTP-sink-sender (It will not work the other way around).
-    - The configured sink device may not appear without an output device connected to the host.
+    - The configured sink device may not appear without an output device connected to the server.
       - I am using a usb audio adapter with both a separate microphone and speaker plug, on which I only need to have a microphone plugged in.
       - I found that a headset adapter with a headset plugged in works as well.
     - You should see the link appear in the Host Linked Audio Devices list.
     - You should now be recieving sound through your new RTP-source-receiver input device on your pc.
-      - If it doesn't, try clicking "Restart Client PW" to allow the client to sync with the new host audio link.
+      - If it doesn't, try clicking "Restart Client PW" to allow the client to sync with the new server audio link.
-  - To stream sound back to the host device(sending it out of your pc) link the RTP-source-receiver to the output device.
+  - To stream sound back to the server device(sending it out of your pc) link the RTP-source-receiver to the output device.
 RTP-source-receiver -> output.
 (It will not work the other way around)
   - Note: If you configured this through a Moonlight session, the session will need to be restarted.
 This is necessary to get the Sunshine Sink Streams to re-initialize because the Pipewire service was restarted during the stream.
 - All connections will remain connected even when the GUI is closed.
 The actual connections are made with USBIP and Pipewire.